CT-Data-Haven/ctdoh/notebooks/hh_desiring_housing.md

 ```

 Here’s a quick crappy table of the occupied units by cost band and
 county.
-I’ll need to add vacant units and summarize to get totals and
+I’ll need to add vacant units and do some adjustment to the home
-shares.
+values of for-sale homes to determine a mortgage payment amount, then
+summarize to get totals and shares.

 ``` r
 kable(occ_cost_bands)